sjackman/uniqtag-paper/UniqTag-supp.md

 ![plot of chunk ensembl](figure/ensembl.png)

 # Figure S1.
-Plot the number of common identifiers vs. k
+Plot the number of common identifiers vs. *k*
-The number of common UniqTag identifiers between older builds of the Ensembl human genome and the current build 75 for different values of k.
+The number of common UniqTag identifiers between older builds of the Ensembl human genome and the current build 75 for different values of *k*.

 ```r
 ggplot(na.omit(data), aes(x = k, y = Both, group = A, colour = A)) +